jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 <br />

 #### 3.3.9.
-Canceling PAA & PA
+Cancelling PAA & PA

-* PAA applications and planned PA may be cancelled if in 'submitted' or 'granted' statuses and works start has not been logged.
+* PAA applications and planned PA may be cancelled if in 'submitted' (pre-assessment) or 'granted' statuses and works start has not been logged.
 * Immediate PA may be cancelled whilst works is 'in progress' (immediate works are automatically placed into in progress upon creation).
 * Immediate PA may not be cancelled if
     * works stop has been logged
     * reinstatement(s) have been added
     * the immediate PA has been revoked
 * If an immediate PA with a change request awaiting assessment is cancelled, the change request be cancelled automatically.
+* Promoters may only cancel PAA & PA that they have full permissions to.
+* The PAA or PA status and works status will be set to 'Cancelled'.